jeetsukumaran/DendroPy/doc/source/index.rst

 if these are available on your system.

-This, and other ways of obtaining and installing DendroPy (e.g., by downloading the |dendropy_source_archive|_, or by cloning the `DendroPy Git repository <http://github.com/jeetsukumaran/DendroPy>`_), are discussed in detail in the ":doc:`downloading`" section.
+These, and other ways of obtaining and installing DendroPy (e.g., by downloading the |dendropy_source_archive|_, or by cloning the `DendroPy Git repository <http://github.com/jeetsukumaran/DendroPy>`_), are discussed in detail in the ":doc:`downloading`" section.

 Documentation
 ==============